 The University has implemented a comprehensive program to address lead-based paint in Housing.
 As early as 1994, an independent environmental consulting firm completed general surveys of Northwood apartments.
 The repair or replacement of lead-based paint building components was completed where indicated.

 In 2001, another round of lead inspections was initiated, following new regulatory guidelines issued by the EPA and the State of Michigan.
 A State-licensed lead inspector/risk assessor—in accordance with specific inspection criteria outlined in the regulations—conducted the inspections.
 Inspections were performed again in 2010.
 Since then, Housing has used the summary report and data for lead management.

-The link below provides summaries of the lead-based paint inspections conducted in Northwood Community Apartments in 2010.
+The attachment at the bottom of the page summarizes of the lead-based paint inspections conducted in Northwood Community Apartments in 2010.